 Kingston Hospital is well served by public transport, being very close to Norbiton Station and with good bus services into the surrounding areas.
 We strongly recommend that patients and visitors use public transport to get to the hospital.

-Please note we are currently updating our map and should have an updated map available in the next few weeks.
 For the most up to date map please click here.

 For information about how to get to our other outpatient locations please click here.